scsnl/2024_Mistry_PRAD/README.md

 # 2024_Mistry_PRAD

-JAGS model code for the models using in the following papers.
+JAGS model code for the models used in the following papers.

 Mistry, P. K., Warren, S., Branigan, N. K., Cai, W., & Menon, V. (2024).
 Computational Modeling of Proactive, Reactive, and Attentional Dynamics in Cognitive Control. bioRxiv, 2024-10.